Alumni of the UMass Dartmouth women’s basketball program share the impactful experiences and unforgettable memories that transformed their lives.

 In the early 1970s, as women’s sports began to emerge as a force to be reckoned with, Carol Pimentel ’76 took a bold step that would drastically change the landscape of athletics at UMass Dartmouth.
 With a fiery passion for basketball and the support of key staff members, she helped launch the women’s basketball team program—a journey that would not only shape her life but also the lives of countless student-athletes who followed in her footsteps in the decades that followed.

 The early days of the program were humble.
 Pimentel’s recruitment strategy was as grassroots as it gets, posting flyers all over campus to spark interest among female students seeking their place on campus.
 Players donned collared shirts and pleated skirts, and only a handful of fans occupied the bleachers of a small campus basketball court, the larger being reserved exclusively for the men’s team.
-They participated in the Massachusetts Association of Intercollegiate Athletics for Women’s Basketball Championships hosted at neighboring universities, cramming into a small SUV with their novice head coach.
+They participated in the Massachusetts Association of Intercollegiate Athletics for Women (MAIAW) Basketball Championships hosted at neighboring universities, cramming into a small SUV with their novice head coach.

 “Starting the program was amazing on its own, but I loved playing in those tournaments,” said Pimentel, who served as the program’s first-ever captain for four years.
 Her leadership and dedication to developing the program helped it reach new heights of athletic excellence.
 “Beating all those bigger schools like Providence College before they became Division 1 was something I’ll never forget.
 My years at UMass Dartmouth (then Southeastern Massachusetts University, or SMU) were the best of my life, largely because of the program.”

 By the time Pimentel graduated, change was already destined for the team.
 Uniforms were updated to t-shirts and shorts, more practical attire for players dribbling up and down the court.
 In 1977, the first team photo was taken and proudly featured in the yearbook, marking a significant milestone with its own dedicated page.
-By the early 2000s, the program evolved in ways that paved a path for future female student-athletes to succeed both on and off the court.
+That same year, Judy Sullivan became head coach, a position she held for the next sixteen seasons.
+Under her leadership, the Corsairs earned a MAIAW Tournament title and competed in two EAIAW Tournaments.
+Over nearly two decades, Sullivan posted a 200-166 record in women's basketball.

 “Throughout the years, the common theme of this program has been recruiting amazing players who possess tremendous basketball talent and share a commitment to winning,” said Associate Director of Athletics Amanda Van Voorhis, a former women’s basketball coach for six seasons.
 Her 2012-13 squad reached the 20-win plateau for the first time in program history while advancing to the Little East Conference (LEC) championship game.
 “Some of my early years as a coach here were an against all odds story as we fought and clawed our way to new heights.
 It was Matthew Ducharme, then assistant coach, who put the missing pieces together to propel the program into the regional and national competitor it is today.”